jenkinsci/blueocean-plugin/blueocean-core-js/README.md

       - `npm install @jenkins-cd/blueocean-core-js@0.0.90 -S -E`
 - You should see all package.json and npm-shrinkwrap.json updated to reflect the new version number.
 - Push changes to your branch and ensure that the blueocean-plugin and ATH builds both pass.
-- Merge your PR to master.
+- Merge your PR to controller.

 # Running Tests